Igalia/phpreport/docs/user/tasks.rst

 * Managers have closed a project.
 In that case, tasks assigned to that project cannot be altered.

-* Managers have blocked tasks reports older than a certain date: a number of days can be set so any tasks older than that cannot be changed.
+* Managers have blocked task reports for the selected date.
 In this case, even the *New task* and *Save changes* buttons would be blocked.

 User work summary